“Nature is our best friend”

 After the presentations, José proudly shows off his plantation.
 He has all kinds of crops.
 These include tomatoes, peanuts, coffee and a range of tropical fruit.

-“My neighbors teased me when I started with organic farming because it takes longer for the crops to grow, as no chemicals are used.
+“My neighbours teased me when I started with organic farming because it takes longer for the crops to grow, as no chemicals are used.
 They asked why I insisted on doing it when it wasn’t as lucrative.
 They should see my plantation now,” he says, laughing.